Domikohlh/qf-chitrea/README.md

 # qf-chitrea
-This is a GitHub place for Alan and Dominic to work on the quantitative finance project in Chinese Treasury (qf-chitrea) for model prediction and training.
+This is a GitHub place for Alan and Dominic to work on the quantitative finance project in Chinese Treasury (qf-chitrea) for model prediction and training using iFind data.

 # Current Progress (Please read/edit the note before you start)
 - Run Machine Learning models and evaluation in Python